BtraRahul/PenNest/README.md

 # Blog Platform

 This project is a full-stack web application for a blog platform that allows users to create, view, search, and interact with blog posts.
-The platform is designed with a modern tech stack, featuring a React-based frontend and an Express.js backend, integrated with MongoDB for data storage and GridFS for image storage.
+The platform is designed with a modern tech stack, featuring a React-based frontend and an Express.js backend, integrated with MongoDB for data storage and Firebase for image storage.

 ## Features